 top of page

 I recently spoke to a group of mine managers about why their job is so hard.
 The answer isn't geology.
 It isn't equipment.
 It isn't people.
 It's arithmetic.
-Here's what most boards don't realise: the KPIs they cascade down are mathematically incompatible.
-A typical GM is handed targets that demand: → 75-85% utilisation on drilling → 75-85% utilisation on trucks → 75-85% utilisation on the plant → Hit monthly tonnage These aren't made-up numbers.
-Industry benchmarks push utili
+The Challenge of KPIs in Mining Operations Here's what most boards don't realise: the KPIs they cascade down are mathematically incompatible.
+A typical GM is handed targets that demand: 75-85% utilisation on drilling 75-85% utilisation on trucks 75-85% utilisation on the plant Hit monthly tonnage These aren't made-up numb

 10) The KPI Trap – The Simulation Team Did Not Fail, Operating Beliefs Did